-- Satisfy general requirements for admission to the College. - Have credits (or the equivalent) in high school or college algebra, English, biology and chemistry. - Interview with the program director. - Demonstrate knowledge of the field of laboratory medicine or schedule a tour in a clinical laboratory.
+- Satisfy general requirements for admission to the College. - Have credits (or the equivalent) in high school or college algebra, English, biology and chemistry. - Interview with the program director. - Demonstrate knowledge of the field of laboratory medicine or provide proof of a tour in a clinical laboratory. - A criminal record background check is the responsibility of the student and may be required for practicum and internship experience at the request of an agency.